 Exit interview survey

-Employees can leave for many reasons: they can retire, move to another employer or change their lives.
+Employees can leave for many reasons: retire, move to another employer or change their lives.
 Each employee will leave your company at some point, and finding out why is an opportunity to improve and develop the experience for current and future employees.
 People who quit may be more honest in their exit interview survey about why they quit, as they may feel they have nothing to lose.

 How to improve Employee Experience?

-If you focus only on employee engagement and company culture, you are missing the trick of integrating all workplace, human resources and management practices to focus on Employee Experience management.
-There are several things that affect Employee Experience from the moment you become familiar with the job offer to the moment you leave the company.
-Jacob Morgan, the author of The Employee Experience Advantage, highlights three basic environments that make up Employee Experience, regardless of the size of the organization.
+If you focus only on employee engagement and company culture, you are missing the trick of integrating all workplace, human resources, and management practices to focus on Employee Experience management.
+Several things affect Employee Experience from the moment you become familiar with the job offer to the moment you leave the company.
+Jacob Morgan, the author of The Employee Experience Advantage, highlights three basic environments that makeup Employee Experience, regardless of the organization’s size.

 Culture – Difficult to define, as each is different; the company’s culture may be what the manager says, what you understand from its mission, values, practices, and attitudes, and even shop floor camaraderie.
 It is a mixture of leadership style and organizational structure, a sense of purpose.
 Corporate culture is the atmosphere you feel when you come to work – it can motivate or suppress, excite or annoy, and empower or discourage employees.

 Technological Environment – Imagine you boot up your desktop computer on day one and discover that you are running Windows XP.
 Forward-thinking organizations invest in the right tools for employees to do their jobs efficiently with future development in mind.
 The technological landscape is so vast that it is easier than ever to give employees the tools they need to maximize efficiency and make them feel more confident in their roles.